Program Overview

 Bachelor's/MHS Program

-The Johns Hopkins University, in conjunction with the Bloomberg School, offers a combined Bachelor's degree and Master of Health Science (MHS) in Health Economics and Outcomes Research degree.
-The combined degree programs have been tailored to prepare students for a career in economic evaluation and outcomes research methods for healthcare.
+Johns Hopkins University, in conjunction with the Bloomberg School, offers a combined Bachelor's degree and Master of Health Science (MHS) in Health Economics and Outcomes Research degree.
+The combined degree program has been tailored to prepare students for a career in economic evaluation and outcomes research methods for healthcare.

 JHU undergraduate students have the unique opportunity to seek early admission to the MHS in Health Economics and Outcomes Research degree.
-The combined Bachelor's/MHS program is focused on economic evaluation and outcomes research methods for healthcare.
+The combined Bachelor's/MHS program emphasizes a solid foundation in public health and is focused on economic evaluation and outcomes research methods for healthcare.
 Students in this program will receive co-advising from both schools to optimize their academic experience.

-Successful applicants to the program will have taken an undergraduate course in economics or microeconomics.
+Successful applicants to the Bachelor's/MHS program will have taken an undergraduate course in economics or microeconomics.

 MHS Program Requirements